Simple Protocol for Independent Computing Environments: Security

 A SPICE client connection to a remote desktop server consists of multiple data channels, each of which is run over a separate TCP or UNIX socket connection.
-A data channel can be designated to operate in either clear-text, or TLS modes, allowing the administrator to tradeoff the security level vs performance.
+A data channel can be designated to operate in either clear-text, or TLS modes, allowing the administrator to trade off the security level vs performance.
 The TLS mode provides strong encryption of all traffic transmitted on the data channel.

 In addition to encryption, the SPICE protocol allows for a choice of authentication schemes.
 The original SPICE protocol defined a ticket based authentication scheme using a shared secret.
 The server would generate an RSA public/private keypair and send its public key to the client.
 The client would encrypt the ticket (password) with the public key and send the result back to the server, which would decrypt and verify the ticket.
 The current SPICE protocol also allows for use of the SASL authentication protocol, thus enabling support for a wide range of admin configurable authentication mechanisms, in particular Kerberos.